APPLICATIONS FOR NODES EXTENDED UNTIL OCTOBER 15TH!!

 - Mentors will advise on the status of the Instructor and the need or not for extra support.

-- MOU (Memorandum of Understanding): Upon acceptance, Instructors will receive an MOU stating the basic requirements of the program, which they must send back signed.
+- Agreement: Upon acceptance, Instructors will receive an Agreement Document stating the basic requirements of the program, which they must send back signed.

 - Applicants apply to the listed Nodes by filling the online form.